biscuit-auth/biscuit/README.md

 Biscuit is an authentication and authorization token for microservices architectures with the following properties:

-- distributed authentication: any node could validate the token only with public information;
+- **distributed authentication**: any node could validate the token only with public information;
-- offline delegation: a new, valid token can be created from another one by attenuating its rights, by its holder, without communicating with anyone;
+- **offline delegation**: a new, valid token can be created from another one by attenuating its rights, by its holder, without communicating with anyone;
-- capabilities based: authorization in microservices should be tied to rights related to the request, instead of relying to an identity that might not make sense to the verifier;
+- **capabilities based**: authorization in microservices should be tied to rights related to the request, instead of relying to an identity that might not make sense to the verifier;
-- flexible rights managements: the token uses a logic language to specify attenuation and add bounds on ambient data;
+- **flexible rights managements**: the token uses a logic language to specify attenuation and add bounds on ambient data, it can model from small rules like expiration dates, to more flexible architectures like hierarchical roles and user delegation;
-- small enough to fit anywhere (cookies, etc).
+- **small** enough to fit anywhere (cookies, etc).

 ## Non goals
 - This is not a new authentication protocol.
 Biscuit tokens can be used as